microsoft/FluidFramework/docs/content/docs/concepts/signals.md

 });
 ```

-The idea is that the payload sent back on the `connectRequest` will include all the relevant information the newly connected user needs.
+The payload sent back in response to the `connectRequest` should include all the relevant information the newly connected user needs.